shaunsund/thelite-rsas/Markdown/14 The War Escalates/06 Rifle Ambush, October, 1977.md

-Security force missions owed much to the men in a certain red-bricked building in Salisbury’s civil service belt These were the signallers who monitored enemy messages around the clock, and who were aided by experts who pieced together the snippets of information until a picture emerged that would be of use to the war effort.
+Security force missions owed much to the men in a certain red-bricked building in Salisbury’s civil service belt.
+These were the signallers who monitored enemy messages around the clock, and who were aided by experts who pieced together the snippets of information until a picture emerged that would be of use to the war effort.
 It was from this intelligence that they were able to glean not only Zambian Army, Police and FRELIMO movements and reactions, but also the activity of their ZIPRA and ZANLA comrades.
 Towards the end of September, one of the Salisbury eavesdroppers switched in to a rather interesting signal that gave the intelligence boffins something very definite to work on.
-The gist of it was that sometime during the following ten days, 24 Comrades would be returning to Tete from Rhodesia for resupply, refit and debrief.
+The gist of it was that sometime during the following ten days, 24 _Comrades_ would be returning to Tete from Rhodesia for resupply, refit and debrief.
 The FRELIMO signals operator had made the mistake of giving the exact route the ZANLA squad would take.
 For the Rhodesians, it was a stroke of luck.
 Operations had certainly been initiated on a lot less positive intelligence.
 News of the possible opportunity target was quickly radioed to “A” Troop, based at Mtoko on the north-eastern border with Mozambique... and Troop commander Bob McKenna gave the job to Captain Colin Willis and a team of eleven men.
 It looked like being a fairly straight-forward ambush job.
 Bob told them.
 The two dozen ZANLA men were on their way from Mkumbura to Chioco - their major transit jump-off base - and from there they would be travelling to Biriri then on to Tete.